Bike Chained to Public Property

 For a bike to be considered unusable, it must have two or more of the following characteristics:

-- The bike appears to be crushed or not otherwise usable.
+- The bike appears to be crushed or unusable.

 - The bike is missing essential parts, such as handlebars, one or more pedals, rear wheel, or bike chain.

-- The handlebars, pedals, spokes, frames or rimes are damaged or bent.
+- The handlebars, pedals, spokes, frames, or rims are damaged or bent.

-- 50% or more of the bike is rusted, including parts like the frame, handlebars, and pedals, as well as the bike chain attaching it to public property.
+- 50% or more of the bike is rusted, including parts like the frame, handlebars, and pedals, along with the bike chain attaching it to public property.

 Bike Chained to Tree on Public Property